apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 The TVM community has done an excellent job in producing a wide range of documents to describe how to successfully install, use, and develop for TVM.
-The documenation project grew with the community, to address the immediate needs of the developer community.
+The documentation project grew with the community to address the immediate needs of the developer.
 However, one consistent piece of feedback is that the documentation is difficult to navigate, with beginner material mixed in with advanced material.
 As a result, it can be difficult for new users to find the exact information they need, and can work against the vision of the